At a glance

 Scheduled runs

-Builder-only.
+Builder beta.
 Cron-driven agent loops that wake up, decrypt your BYOK key, and write to your blocks.

 `blocks.create`

-Builder gives you 3 keys; Free gives you 0.
+Builder beta gives you 3 keys; Free gives you 0.
 BYOK is the substrate for any LLM call billed to you, not the platform.

 Higher caps